Arkaeriit/reflet-microcontroller/README.md

 |0|r/w|address|Select which IO is selected.|
 |1|r/w|control|Bit 0 contains the value in the selected input.
 Bit 1 contains the actual value of the selected output.
 To set the output, write the value you want in bit 2 and set bit 3 to 1.
 Bits 4 to 7 are unused.|

+## Debug Helper
+This module helps in debugging by printing over an UART line the content of the working register whenever a `debug` instruction is encountered.
+The data is sent at 9600 bauds in a little-endian fashion.
+When sending those data, the CPU is disabled to ensure that no debug instructions will be missed.

 # Controllers
 The folder controller contains files used to make 8 bits or a 16 bits microcontroller with a Reflet CPU.
 As of now, for the 8-bit controller, you must copy the `reflet_?bits_controller.v` file and replace the data memory with a ROM with a valid Reflet program.
 For the 16-bit one, you can do so or choose to use the included bootloader instead.